 After all, a car, whether used or brand new, is the second biggest investment for most people.
 You want your purchase to last you years and give you the most bang for your buck.
 Does lower mileage mean that it was rarely used?
 Or was it sitting so long that it never ran in the first place?
 Let’s consider the following when shopping for your next big purchase.

 One of the most important steps you need to take before you buy a second-hand vehicle is to inspect it.
-It goes without saying that you shouldn’t buy any vehicle without seeing it for yourself, and with your own eyes.
-Unless you’re an impulsive buyer and have money to burn, buying a vehicle based on its pictures alone is a big risk to take, especially if the damaged parts are not shown.
+It goes without saying that you shouldn’t buy a vehicle without seeing it for yourself first and with your own eyes.
+Unless you have a big budget and money to burn, buying a vehicle based on its pictures alone is a big risk to take, especially if the damaged parts are not shown.

-Check the veracity of the certificate of registration and original receipt to identify any issues such as encumbrance (this means the vehicle is not paid off completely by the owner at time of purchase, which is risky) and the last year it was registered.
+Check the veracity of the certificate of registration and original receipt to identify any issues such as encumbrance (any missing payments on the vehicle) and the last year it was registered.

 If you don’t want to go through the hassle of having to inspect a secondhand vehicle, you can also choose to go with a certified pre-owned unit.
-This means that the vehicle in question has been checked, verified, and steps were taken to make sure that it is indeed a reputable purchase.
-Plus, the dealer in which you purchase the vehicle may even add some incentives such as an extended warranty or servicing packages.
+This means that the vehicle has been checked and verified and that steps have been taken to make sure that it is indeed a reputable purchase.
+Plus, the dealer in which you purchase the vehicle may even add some incentives such as an extended warranty or servicing package.